flotwig/ringo/DESIGN.md

 ### CLI

 This thread is responsible for handling user input and for chunking up and sending files.
 It is also responsible for receiving files.

+### Sending

+This thread is short-lived, existing only for the duration that it takes to transmit a file.
+It is responsible for verifying `DACK`s and sending the next data chunk down the line in time.
+There are sub-threads created in this thread to track the `DACK`s and ensure the file is reliably delivered.

 <style type="text/css">
     h2 {